Skip to main content

 Create a baseline cash flow to understand your runway

-Create budgets for cash out accounts to represent your overheads, such as rent or utilities, anything that isn't directly project-related.
+Create budgets for Cost accounts to represent your overheads, such as rent or utilities, anything that isn't directly project-related.

 First, give the budget a name that identifies it, such as "Office rent" or any other reference that makes sense to you.
 Then, select the occurrence, such as "monthly".

 Next, choose the start and end dates for the budget.
 For example, if your rent comes out at the start of the month every month, select the start date to match this.
-If the end date is not fixed, you can set it to the end of your cash flow period.
+You can select an end date to finish or leave it to run by choosing 'Never'.

-Finally, add the value of the budget you're creating and click on "Create" to add it to your cash flow forecast.
+Finally, add the value of the budget you're creating or choose the last months actual or average of the last three and click on "Create" to add it to your cash flow forecast.

 Create budgets for cash in accounts to represent any non-project-related income.